jantari/LSUClient-docs/content/docs/topics/hanging-processes.md

 For example, reproducing a problem with an Intel Graphics Driver installer that was [reported on GitHub](https://github.com/jantari/LSUClient/issues/49) now gets logged with the following output when it is killed:

+### Example of a package installation exceeding the MaxInstallerRuntime

 ```plain
 jantari@AMDESKTOP:~